Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Substance Abuse Counselor Degree Options in Idaho

-Because you can become an ADC in Idaho by earning a bachelor’s in multiple fields of behavioral science, you’ll find plenty of degree options around the state.
+Because you can become an ADC in Idaho by earning a bachelor’s degree in multiple fields of behavioral science, you’ll find plenty of degree options around the state.

 Boise State University